pswhdev/parenting_in_munich/README.md

 The website includes a page with the site rules.
 The link for this page is both included on the footer of the page (as "Policy") and on the signup page.
 On the signup page, the link opens in a new window in order not to disturb the ongoing signing up process for a better user experience.

+### Validation of Entries

+Validation has been implemented to avoid duplication of categories, posts, topics (for the useful links section), and events.

+- Categories: The system checks for duplicate category names.
+- Posts: The system checks for duplicate post titles.
+- Topics: The system checks for duplicate topics in the useful links section.
+- Events: The system checks for duplicate events based on the combination of name, location, description, and dates.
+- When the admin creates a new record, the system verifies if it already exists in the database.
+If a duplicate is found, the record is not added, and a message is displayed stating that the specific item already exists.

 #### Restricted Area

 Unauthorized users are promt to register in order to see the content.